 This isn’t a quick car, but with its electric boost it will beat the non-hybrid Crosstrek in a 0-60 mph acceleration contest by a full second, according to Subaru (we didn’t get a chance to try this for ourselves).

 The automaker says the non-hybrid will make the run in 10.3 seconds, so that’s a 9.3-second ET for the hybrid.
+Some independent testers have found it to be even quicker.

-And Subaru is pretty conservative in its acceleration tests – the cars carry the weight of two humans and a dog when being clocked.
+Subaru is pretty conservative in its acceleration tests – the cars carry the weight of two humans and a dog when being clocked.

 Motor Trend magazine tested the non-hybrid, sans passenger and dog, and gave it a 9-second 0-60 time.
 If that’s consistent across the lineup, the new Crosstrek Hybrid should come in at 8 seconds, which is the U.S. average for all passenger cars.

-The Crosstrek Hybrid sits high on its lifted suspension and it weighs almost 500 pounds more than the standard model, thanks to the addition of a battery pack and electric drive system.
+The Crosstrek Hybrid sits high on its lifted suspension and weighs almost 500 pounds more than the standard model, thanks to the addition of a battery pack and electric drive system.

 Still, steering is responsive, firm and accurate, power is adequate – no one buys a Crosstrek to take to the racetrack – and ride quality and seat comfort are quite good.